Skip to main content

 1. 1

-Complete 40 hours of VREC-approved pre-license education.
-Choose a Vermont school approved by the Vermont Real Estate Commission (VREC).
-Many schools offer self-paced online options.
+Finish 40 hours of OPR-approved pre-license education.
+Choose a Vermont school approved by the Office of Professional Regulation.
+Self-paced online options are widely available.

 2. 2